Abdul Halim Khaddam: Role in the Syrian Civil War

 Khaddam was considered an opposition leader to the Syrian government by the United States and the EU.
-He maintained strong relations with many senior army generals who had defected from the Syrian government and was supporting them to overthrow Bashar Al-Assad.
+He maintained strong relations with many senior army generals who had defected from the Ba'athist regime and was supporting them to overthrow Bashar Al-Assad.
 In 2016, he accused Iran of supporting the rise of Islamic State of Iraq and Syria, saying that Iran "is working along the lines of creating a Sunni power to fight Sunnis in the region".
 He also blamed the U.S. for "pushing Turkey into Russia’s open arms" and suggested that the U.S. had a role in the 2016 Turkish coup d'état attempt.
 He also believed that the U.S. was no longer capable of fixing the situation in Syria.
+Eventually, four years after his death, the Assad regime collapsed in December 2024 by rebel forces.

 Personal life

-Khaddam was married to Najat Marqabi, who is a member of a rich and well-known Tartous family.
+Khaddam was married to Najat Marqabi, who is a member of a rich and well-known Baniyas family.
 They had three sons and one daughter.
 One of his granddaughters is married to Rafik Hariri's son.
 Khaddam was interested in reading political works and hunting.

 He died of a heart attack on 31 March 2020 in Paris, France.